Register your Information for Free Stone Samples Sent Express to You!

 • Ease of Splitting: Certain hardwoods, such as ash, are more effortless to split, making them more convenient for preparing firewood.
 This ease of splitting saves time and effort in maintaining your firewood supply.

-• Aroma and Ambiance: Different hardwoods produce distinct aromas when burned.
+• Aroma and Ambience: Different hardwoods produce distinct aromas when burned.
 For example, cherry wood offers a pleasant scent that can enhance the ambience of your living space.
 Choosing a hardwood with a desirable aroma can add to the overall enjoyment of your fireplace.

 • Sustainability and Environmental Impact: Consider the environmental impact of your wood choice.
 Opting for sustainably sourced hardwoods helps reduce deforestation and supports ecological balance.
 Look for certified wood that ensures responsible harvesting practices.

-Minimizing smoke production is essential for maintaining air quality and reducing creosote build-up in your chimney.
+Minimising smoke production is essential for maintaining air quality and reducing creosote build-up in your chimney.
 For a detailed guide on low-smoke firewood options, refer to Which Firewood Produces the Least Smoke for Stacked Stone Fireplaces.

 Tips for Storing and Seasoning Hardwood for Stacked Stone Fireplace